Gary David: Meralco Bolts

 On October 11, 2013, David was traded to the Meralco Bolts with AJ Mandani in exchange for Chris Ross, Chris Timberlake and Meralco's 2016 and 2017 second round picks He made his debut in a Bolts' uniform on November 17 in a losing effort against the Talk 'N Text Tropang Texters, 80-89, scoring 26 points and grabbing 7 rebounds.

-On March 13, 2016, David was penalized by the management of Meralco Bolts due to "insubordination, lack of dedication to the team; and breach of contract which states that he’s obligated to play in official PBA games at all times" during a game against NLEX Road Warriors in the 2016 PBA Commissioner's Cup, according to the One Meralco Sports' website.
+On March 13, 2016, David was penalized by the management of Meralco Bolts due to "insubordination, lack of dedication to the team; and breach of contract which states that he's obligated to play in official PBA games at all times" during a game against NLEX Road Warriors in the 2016 PBA Commissioner's Cup, according to the One Meralco Sports' website.

 David was seated in the bench during the game period.
 At the fourth quarter, coach Norman Black asked David to check in, but he said that he does not want to play.
-In an investigation, the team cleared that there were no physical impediments for Gary to not to enter the game.
+In an investigation, the team cleared that there were no physical impediments for Gary not to enter the game.
 Meralco suspended David for one game and fined for an undisclosed amount of money.
 The suspension was served during the team's game against Blackwater Elite on March 18.
 In his part, David states that he is suffering an ankle injury during the game and asked his fans to understand his current situation.
 Four days later, David was officially dropped from the Meralco roster, becoming an unrestricted free agent in the process.